abilandz/PH8124/Lecture_9/Lecture_9.md

 The autocompletion via ```TAB``` is a very neat feature and speeds up a lot the typing, but it cannot help us to reuse what we have already typed.

 To achieve that, we need to use **Bash** built-in command **history**.
 After we type in the terminal
 ```bash
 $ history
 ```
-all the command input which we have typed in the terminal recently (not necessarily only in the current terminal!) will be printed and enumerated by **Bash**.
+all the command input that we have typed in the terminal recently (not necessarily only in the current terminal!) will be printed and enumerated by **Bash**.
 For instance, the output could be:

 ```bash
   525  ls